cstratopoulos/CatExp/README.md

 need Qt5/`qmake` and a compiler that supports C++11 to get started.

 Once you've cloned or downloaded this repository, you can build CatExp with QtCreator if you have it.
-If not, `cd` into project directory, and let's assume `qmake` links to the `qmake` binary.
+If not, `cd` into the project directory, and let's assume `qmake` links to the `qmake` binary.
 Then just

     mkdir build